Jonathan De Luzuriaga – Spring Valley Tech and outsourcing

-In today’s podcast, we interviewed Jonathan De Luzuriaga, the founder, and president of Spring Valley which is a center of innovation that is based in Roxas City and the Philippines answer to Silicon Valley.
+Today we interview Jonathan De Luzuriaga, the founder, and president of Spring Valley which is a center of innovation that is based in Roxas City and the Philippines answer to a Silicon Valley.

-I’m honored to be invited to Spring Valley and have the interview here.
-His 30 years of experience shares a lot of insight into how the birth of Spring Valley Tech began and outsourcing itself.
+I’m honored to be invited to Spring Valley and interviewing him here.
+His 30 years of experience shares a lot of insight into how the birth of Spring Valley Tech begin and outsourcing itself.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.